hslee91/hslee.github.io/Notebooks/strategies.md

 # Resistance Strategies

+The present study explores the three resistance strategies: contesting, empowerment, and negative affect.
+There are sub-strategies within contesting and empowerment strategies.

 ## Contesting
 ### 1. Contesting the Content
 Directly counter-arguing against the claims made in messages by giving counterarguments.